OumaCavin/FlexiFinance/WSL_POSTGRESQL_SETUP.md

 sudo service postgresql restart
 ```

-## 7. Quick Setup Script
+## 7. Quick Setup Script (with Installation Checks)

-Create a script to automate the setup:
+Create a script to automate the setup with proper checks:

 ```bash
 # Create setup script